ljstaib/news-analyzer/README.md

 Phase 2: In progress.
 Working on integrating my modules to be a RESTFUL system.
 Currently I have made a simple website that you can add and look at a sample users and files list.

-Phase 3: Completed.
+Phase 3: In progress.
 Please see NLP_analysis.py for the ConvertFilesToText() function.
 I can currently convert from TXT and PDF files.

 Phase 1:
 --------------------------------------------------------------------------------------------------------------------------------